 No matter the size of your business, you can gain all this know-how if you team up with a specialist.
 A company that has spent many years transporting overweight and out of gauge cargo can help you ship machinery at a reasonable price and avoid the pitfalls.
 A global freight forwarder with offices or agents in the countries where you do business can help your shipment go smoothly every step of the way.

-Need to arrange an international shipment of machinery?
+Need to arrange an international machinery shipment?
 Get started by contacting I.C.E.
 Transport.